satyamx/linkedout/README.md

 ### Caution

-- Linkedin monitors the number of profiles you view and the amount of connection request you send.
+- LinkedIn monitors the number of profiles you view and the amount of connection request you send.
 - I strongly recommend you not to visit more than 1000 profiles and not send more than 100 connection request per week
 - To prevent this i have have added a checker which will break the loop if you exceed the above limits
 - In case of not obeying the caution, LinkedIn will send you a warning